spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/workflow/index.html.md

    1. Engineering manager brings assigned issue(s) to the Product Manager for prioritization and planning.
    1. Engineering manager unassigns themselves once the issue is planned for an iteration, i.e. associated with a `Milestone` and the label `workflow::ready for development`.
 1. To highlight high-impact issues which need additional discussion, please add an agenda item.
 1. If a guest attendee would be helpful for collaboration, please forward the invite.
-For example, a TAM or Support Engineer may have information that would be helpful for an upcoming topic.
+For example, a CSM or Support Engineer may have information that would be helpful for an upcoming topic.

 ## Infradev